LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/005-database-ingestion.md

     _Note: ensure there are surrounding square brackets (`[]`) around the value provided here_

+    - **schedule** (Optional):
+      If you don't populate this variable then the Glue job and Crawler will run once on creation and after that you will be able to run the job manually in the AWS Console but, it won't run on a schedule.

+    If you want it to run on a schedule then please refer to the **"Variables used for scheduling a Glue job"** section of [this article][scheduling-glue-jobs] for an explanation on how to set the variables to do so.

 - **Job parameters**:

     - Note: For the following optional **job parameters**; *"--s3_ingestion_bucket_target"* and *"--s3_ingestion_details_target"*: